sailpoint-oss/developer.sailpoint.com/docs/extensibility/rules/idn_rule_utility.md

 - Display name for the new attribute configuration:
   - `Promoted Email Address`

-### Create the New Search Attribute in IdentityNow
+### Create the New Search Attribute in Identity Security Cloud

 To call the APIs for search attributes, you need a personal access token and the name of your tenant to provide with the request.
 To retrieve a personal access token, see [Personal Access Tokens](../../api/authentication.md#personal-access-tokens).
 To get the name of your tenant, see [Finding Your Organization Tenant Name](../../api/getting-started.md#find-your-tenant-name)